gungunsingh8391-star/linux-progress/linux_theory.md

 ## sudo usermod -aG sudo name
 It will give the other user the privilege of sudo. usermodify -append, add the user to sudo group, name for modigying the user.

+## Linux PROCESSES
+Init launches 'systemd ', which starts all system services.
+Daemon programs runs in background having a UI.
+> STAT in 'ps x' reveals current status of process.
+S = sleeping, R = running or ready to run, D = uninterruptible sleep waiting for I/O, T = stopped, Z = zombie process which is terminate but not cleaned by parent process. < high-priority process 'less nice'.
+N = low-priority process 'nice'.